IvanFarfan08/MealSharing/README.md

 - React Native + TypeScript
 - Supabase
+- Stripe API

-## Contributors & Responsabilities
+## Contributors & Responsibilities

+### Milestone 3

+- **Ivan Farfan**
-- **Ivan Farfan**: Authentication and database management service implementation.
+  Authentication and database management service implementation.
 Created the project structure and database schema.

+- **Johan Jaramillo**
-- **Johan Jaramillo**: Improved the log in and account creation UI, including the addition of smooth transitions and Lottie animations.
+  Improved the log in and account creation UI, including the addition of smooth transitions and Lottie animations.
 Designed and implemented the "Host a Meal" feature, enabling users to create and publish meal events with full details such as location, date, courses, and pricing.

+- **Ryan Davis**
-- **Ryan Davis**: Set up Stripe API integration based on the "Find Meals" page.
+  Set up Stripe API integration based on the "Find Meals" page.
 Implemented bug fixes where needed and provided documentation for the milestone.

+- **Cory Vitanza**
-- **Cory Vitanza**: Updated the "Find Meals" page layout and functionality.
+  Updated the "Find Meals" page layout and functionality.
 Implemented bugfixes for misc errors/bugs.

+### Milestone 4

+- **Ryan Davis**
+  Implemented request logic allowing guests to request joining a meal and hosts to approve the request.

+- **Ivan Farfan**
+  Manages Supabase DB.
+Implemented guest’s ability to browse meals based on location, time, and meal information.

+- **Johan Jaramillo**
+  Implemented rating system for users and hosts.

+- **Cory Vitanza**
+  Focused on documentation.
+Performed bug testing/fixing.

 ## Features

 - **User Authentication**: User registration and login.
 - **Meal Discovery**: User can find meals hosted by others in their nearby area.
+  - **Meal Requesting**: Users can request to join meals created by hosts.
 - **Meal Hosting**: User can host meals for others to join.
+  - **Meal Accepting / Declining**: Hosts can accept / deny users from their meal.
+- **Host / Guest Rating**: Users can rate their experience of the meal on a per-user basis.

 ## Features (Project) Board